MicrobialDarkMatter/nanomotif/README.md

 See [usage](https://nanomotif.readthedocs.io/en/latest/usage.html) and [output](https://nanomotif.readthedocs.io/en/latest/output.html) for detailed usage and output information.

 #### Include unbinned contigs
-The `include_contigs` command assigns unbinned contigs in the assembly file to bins by comparing the methylation pattern of the contig to the bin consensus pattern.
-The contig must have a unique perfect match to the bin consensus pattern to be assigned to a bin.
-Additionally, the `include_contigs` assigns all the contigs in the `bin_contamination.tsv` file as unbinned.
+The `include_contigs` command assigns unbinned contigs in the assembly file to bins by training three classifiers, random forest, linear discriminant analysis, and k neighbors classifier, on the methylation pattern of the bins.

 ```
-nanomotif include_contigs --motifs_scored MOTIFS_SCORED.tsv --bin_motifs BIN_MOTIFS.tsv --contig_bins CONTIG_BINS.tsv --run_detect_contamination -t THREADS --out OUT
+nanomotif include_contigs --pileup PILEUP --assembly ASSEMBLY --bin_motifs BIN_MOTIFS --contig_bins CONTIG_BIN --run_detect_contamination --out OUT
 ```
+> Note: this is not a binner and included contigs should be considered putative.
+Methylation patterns can be shared across MAGs, which is problematic for unrecovered MAGs.

 If decontamination should not be performed, the `include_contigs` can be run without the `--run_detect_contamination` flag or without the `--contamination_file` flag.